1freitas/klir_test/README.md

 ### Headless mode

-Run `npm run test ` to run all tests in headless mode.
+Run `npm run test:stg ` to run all tests in headless mode in staging configuration.

+Run `npm run test` to run all tests in headless mode in local configuration.

 Run `npm run test:api` to run only the API tests in headless mode.